 A few types of simple content that you can create as a B2B company, as a part of your sales process, include-

 1. Blog Posts

-Create blog posts that educate prospects about your industry, about the product you make and its application, and so on.
-An automobile garage, for example, will write blog posts about how to change a tyre, the must-have tools to keep in your car, etc.
+Create blog posts that educate prospects about your industry, the product you make and its application, and so on.
+An automobile garage, for example, will write blog posts about how to change a tire, the must-have tools to keep in your car, etc.

 You can then also link these blog posts in the emails you use to nurture your prospects.

 Don’t think of social media as a channel for the younger generation only.

 LinkedIn, for example, is one of the most effective platforms when talking about your industry, product, and any events you might be participating in…and it’s a great place to provide insight into the values of your brand, so customers can better connect on a deeper level.